Best Dog Collars for Pulling: Quick Picks

 Most harnesses accomplish this via a simple trick — they feature a leash clip that sits between your dog’s front legs, rather than on his back.

-Key Features of the Best Dog Collar For Pulling
+Key Features of the Best Dog Collars & Harnesses For Pulling

-Not all dog collars for pulling are made the same.
+Not all dog harnesses for pulling are made the same.
 Some may offer unique colors and designs, but do not offer any important functionality.

-There are certain elements you’ll want to look for in a pulling dog collar to ensure that it is safe for your dog and functions as intended.
+There are certain elements you’ll want to look for in a pulling dog collar or harness to ensure that it is safe for your dog and functions as intended.

 - Adjustable.
-It is also important that the pulling dog collar is adjustable.
+It is also important that the pulling dog harness is adjustable.
 When it comes to anti-pulling harnesses, one size does not fit all.
-An adjustable collar ensures the fit is correct for the dog’s size and shape, and it is better if there are multiple adjustable points.
+An adjustable collar ensures the fit is correct for the dog’s size and shape, and it’s even better if there are multiple adjustable points.

 - Underbody Protection.
 Harnesses that only focus on protecting the chest do not eliminate all uncomfortable sensations your dog feels.
 Your dog’s underbody needs extra protection, such as wool material, to keep your dog’s legs from becoming sore.